-The rest of this article is organized as follows.
-The multirobot assistance problem is presented in Section II.
-We discuss the general restless bandit problem in Section III and indexability of the assistance problem in Section IV.
+The contents of this paper are organized as follows: The multi-robot assistance problem is presented in Section II.
+We discuss the general Restless Bandit Problem and define property of indexability in Section III.
 In Section V, we present two practical classes of transition functions and establish conditions under which problem indexability is ensured.
 In Section VI, we cover the calculation of Whittle index heuristic and present an efficient policy for the problem.
 Next, we present simulations of the problem in Section VII to examine validity and performance of the presented policy.
-Finally, Section VIII concludes this article.
+The paper ends with a brief discussion and conclusion.

 II.
-MULTIROBOT ASSISTANCE PROBLEM
+MULTI-ROBOT ASSISTANCE PROBLEM

-Consider a DSS, consisting of a team of M human operators supervising a fleet of K semi-autonomous robots.
-Each robot $k \in \mathcal{K} := \{1, \ldots, K\}$ is required to complete a sequence of N^k tasks to reach its goal.
+Consider a decision support system (DSS), consisting of a team of M human operators supervising a fleet of Ksemi-autonomous robots.
+Each robot $k \in \mathcal{K} := \{1, \dots, K\}$ is required to complete a sequence of $N^k$ tasks to reach its goal.
 We will use a fleet of robots delivering packages in a city as a running example but similar interpretations hold for other applications mentioned in previous sections (e.g., robots reaching a sequence of configurations [12]).
 In this case, the robot's trajectory would correspond to a series of waypoints that a robot needs to navigate to reach its destination (goal location).
 At each waypoint, a robot can either operate autonomously or be teleoperated by one of the human operators.
 We assume that all human operators are identical in the way they operate the robots and that a human operator can operate at most one robot at a time.
-We now provide a mathematical model for different components of the system.1
+We now provide a mathematical model for different components of the system.

-A. Model of the Robots
+A. Model of the robots

-It is assumed that when operating autonomously, each robot uses a prespecified control algorithm to complete its task.
-For the delivery robot example, this could be, for instance, a simultaneous localization and mapping (SLAM)-based local path planner that the robot uses for navigating between the waypoints.
+It is assumed that when operating autonomously, each robot uses a pre-specified control algorithm to complete its task.
+For the delivery robot example, this could be, for instance, a SLAM-based local path planner that the robot uses for navigating between the waypoints.
 We will not model the details of this control algorithm but simply assume that this control is imperfect and occasionally causes the robot to enter a fault state while doing a task (e.g., delivery robot getting stuck in a pothole or losing its localization).
-We model this behavior by assuming that while completing each task, the robot may be in one of the two internal states: a normal state (denoted by s = 0) or a fault state (denoted by s = 1).
+We model this behaviour by assuming that while completing each task, the robot may be in one of the two internal states: a normal state (denoted by s=0) or a fault state (denoted by s=1).
 When a robot is being teleoperated, it may still be possible for it to enter into a fault state.

-The operating state of robot $k \in \mathcal{K}$ at time t, denoted by $x_t^k = (n_t^k, s_t^k)$, is tuple of its current task and internal state.
-The statespace for robot k is given by where the terminal state (G, 0) indicates that all tasks have been completed.
-The state-space for all robots is denoted by $\mathcal{X} = \mathcal{X}^1 \times \cdots \times \mathcal{X}^K$.
+The operating state of robot $k \in \mathcal{K}$ at time t, denoted by $x_t^k = (n_t^k, s_t^k)$ , is tuple of its current task and internal state.
+The state space for robot k is given by where the terminal state (G,0) indicates that all tasks have been completed.
+The state space for all robots is denoted by $\mathcal{X} = \mathcal{X}^1 \times \cdots \times \mathcal{X}^K$ .

-$$\mathcal{X}^k := \bigcup{n=1}^{N^k} \{ (n,0), (n,1) \} \cup \{ (G,0) \}$$
+$$\mathcal{X}^k \coloneqq \bigcup{n=1}^{N^k} \{(n,0),(n,1)\} \cup \{(G,0)\},$$